 Valtech tiles are somewhat like a building block set.
-But it takes the building activity a step further to include math and physics skills of the kids.
+But it takes the building activity a step further to include the math and physics skills of the kids.
 These tiles are translucent and come in triangular and rectangular shapes.
 Kids can use these two-dimensional translucent tiles to build three-dimensional objects, including houses replete with a backyard and fence, rockets, and whatnot.
 They can combine the primary colour tiles to make a tile of a different colour.
 Therefore, for a creative child, the sky is the only limit for doing experiments using Magna-Tiles.

 An innovative product by the famous Lego brand that can kindle your child’s interest in science.
 This toy is a different take on robotics by the toymakers.
 The main upside of Lego Boost is that kids of any age can work and build with them.
 This experiment box that contains more than 800 pieces of Lego blocks can take up the form of five different robots.
 But just assembling the blocks is not enough.
 For a robot to work, you have to program it.
 But that too won’t be too difficult for the kids.
 These robots can be programmed without much fuss using a smartphone.
 The programming has different difficulty levels that enable the robots to move in more interesting ways.

-Another of those toys to improve the STEM aptitude in the kids.
+Another of those toys is to improve the STEM aptitude in the kids.
 Engineering experiment box by Thames and Kosmos.
 This kit can provide hands-on experience in building things by letting them learn how real-life engineers design and implement construction projects.
 Objects they can build include helicopters, land vehicles, carousels, etc. But that’s just the beginning.
 As kids unlock their knowledge about engineering, they can go on to build more complex things.
 Just the guidebook included in this experiment box is 48 pages long.
 That can give you an idea of how many options this toy has.